Seward County Sheriff

 The Seward County Sheriff’s Office is in charge of all civil and criminal process, Warrants, County and District Court security, DARE and a number of community service programs.

-The Administration Division is made up by Sheriff Mike Vance, Captain Dave Wood, Captain Paul Vyhlidal, Patrol Sergeant Brian Reynolds, and Training Sergeant Russell Frazey.
+The Administration Division is made up by Sheriff Mike Vance, Captain D. Wood, Captain P. Vyhlidal, Patrol Sergeant B. Reynolds, and Training Sergeant R. Frazey.

 The Patrol Division is commanded by Captain Vyhlidal.
 The Division is staffed with 11 full time sworn uniformed Deputies.
 Deputies are responsible for the handling of all public calls for service including assistance calls, criminal investigations, traffic code enforcement, accident investigations, and local village ordinance enforcement.